onmax/nimiq-tutorial/src/content/tutorial/0-introduction/1-welcome/content.md

   panels: ['terminal']
 ---

-# Welcome to Nimiq Web Tutorial! 🚀 <div class="i-nimiq:logos-nimiq" />
+# Welcome to Nimiq Web Tutorial!

 **Nimiq** is a browser-native blockchain that lets you build decentralized applications without complex setup.
 No downloads, no installations - just JavaScript that connects directly to the blockchain!

-## What Makes Nimiq Special? 🌟
+## What Makes Nimiq Special?

 Most blockchains require you to either: